 FIELD BOTANY COURSE

 Our classes are hands-on outdoor adventures.
 You will learn the skills of plant ID, ethical wildcrafting, herbalism, and medicine-making through direct personal experience.
 The program consists of field classes where we will travel to the different Rocky Mountain ecosystems within driving distance of Denver.
-The material learned in the field will be supported by evening lectures where we can cover herbal topics more suited to a classroom environment.
+The material learned in the field will be supported by online evening classes via zoom, where we can cover herbal topics more suited to a lecture & discussion environment.

 Graduates of our program will have the skills to identify, locate, harvest and process medicinal and edible plants of the Rocky Mountains.

-We keep classes small and will accept 8-12 students per group each year.
+We keep classes small and will accept 10-12 students each year.
 We believe in a collaborative teaching model, and will have 2 teachers on every field trip.
 No previous experience in herbalism or botany is required.

 We are now accepting new students for the 2025 Field Botany Program!
 If you think you may be interested in joining us, the first step is to fill out the application.